BEYOND WATER

 Building Beyond Water

-We currently estimate that we will built 45 new boreholes, 10 solar powered systems, 5 gravity-fed systems, and distribute thousands of home filtration kits, alongside the rehabilitation of existing infrastructure.
+We currently estimate that we will build 45 new boreholes, 10 solar powered systems, 5 gravity-fed systems, and distribute thousands of home filtration kits, alongside the rehabilitation of existing infrastructure.
 However as feasibility studies are currently ongoing, those numbers may change in the coming months.

 More to come.